cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 Readers are cautioned that the term "Curve25519" has varying interpretations in the literature and that the canonical meaning of the term has shifted over time.
-Originally, it referred to a specific Diffie-Hellman key exchange mechanism.
-Use shifted over time, and "Curve25519" has been used to refer to the abstract underlying curve, its concrete representation in Montgomery form, or the specific Diffie-Hellman mechanism.
+Originally, it referred to a specific Diffie–Hellman key exchange mechanism.
+Use shifted over time, and "Curve25519" has been used to refer to the abstract underlying curve, its concrete representation in Montgomery form, or the specific Diffie–Hellman mechanism.
 This document uses the term "Curve25519" to refer to the abstract underlying curve, as recommended in [@Naming].
 The abstract Edwards form of the curve we refer to here as "Curve25519" is referred to in [@?RFC7748] as "edwards25519",